Gynko/ColoredCodeEditor/README.md

 ### Features:

-- Colored code colors the text that we input, depending on the keywords.
+- Colored code colors the text that we input on the fly, depending on the keywords.
 - People can change the theme.
 - You can have a placeholder code, and people can type in code too.
+You can edit lock.
-- Reset code to the default placeholder code.
+- People can reset code to the default placeholder code.
 - It features 2 elements: the code editor and the console.
 Both are optional.
 - Optional line count.
 - Tab Size Preferences - mobile optimizations.